OpenSDP/sdp_cte_pdp_extension/README.md

 ### Step 1.
 Add PDP Data

-Find your PDP Analysis Ready (AR) Files, copy and save them under the `1_data-pdp` subfolder of this tool.
+Find your PDP Analysis-Ready (AR) Files, copy and save them under the `1_data-pdp` subfolder of this tool.
 For this tool, we are only using the AR Cohort file and the AR Course file, so you only need to copy these two in that folder.
 If you need help finding your PDP AR files, you can go [here](https://tinyurl.com/ARFILEPLEASE).

 Once that is done, add your PDP AR file names to the `1.1.Add-PDP-Data.do` dofile, where the globals are being defined.
 It is important for these names to be updated at this stage, as the next dofiles (from step 2 onward) will refer to them.
 This dofile also contains a more detailed explanation of how globals work in Stata, and why adding the name of the file here will be useful for other scripts as well.